VPAC/seqpar/sequentialandparallelprogramming.md

 Systolic arrays are another form of MISD.
 They are different to pipelines because they have a non-linear array structure, they have multidirectional data flow, and each processing element may even have its own local memory .
 In this situation, a matrix pipe network arrangement of processing units will compute data and store independently of each other.
 Matrix multiplication is an example of such an array in an algorithmic form, where once a matric is introduced one row at a time from the top of the array, whereas another matrix is introduced one column at a time.

 MISD machines are rare; the Cisco PXF processor is an example.
 They can be fast and scalable, as they do operate in parallel, but they are really difficult to build.
+Another well-known examples was the Space Shuttle flight control computer.

 **Multiple Instruction Streams, Multiple Data Streams (MIMD)**